 Tickets & visitor tips

-The Orangery only opens in the warmer seasons, typically early April through to early November.
-Schönbrunn offers various ticket options for seeing the gardens and snatching a peek into part of the building.
+Schönbrunn offers various ticket options for seeing those gardens and snatching a peek into that part of the building.

 Schönbrunn’s is not the only palace orangery in Vienna.

 Lower Belvedere palace, for example, has its own (smaller) version.
-However, the only plants you’ll ever find inside come in painted form: the building serves as a venue for some of Belvedere’s temporary art exhibitions.
+However, the only plants you’ll ever find inside come in painted form: the building serves as one of the venues for Belvedere’s special art exhibitions.

 Getting to the Orangery

-Once you’ve found Schönbrunn, stand outside the main tour entrance to the palace and look left.
+Once you’ve found Schönbrunn, stand outside the main tour entrance to the palace on the left side of the building as you face it.

 Go down that road, under the arch, past the privy gardens on your right (where you can buy tickets for the Orangery), and on past the Marionette Theatre on your left.
 The entrance to the Orangery is just after the theatre.